darakhshannehal/Visuals/README.md

 ## Visuals
-This is my learning repository for creating visualizations in **R** for effective communication.
+This is my learning repository for R visualizations, with a focus on effective communication.